YandongZheng/scITDG/README.md

 In addition, the [Seurat](https://satijalab.org/seurat/), or [Scanpy](https://scanpy.readthedocs.io/) packages must be installed for scITDG to take Seurat / scanpy objects as input, respectively.

-scITDG has been tested with R version 4.0.0 and higher.
+scITDG has been tested with R version 4.4.3.

 ## Installation